aleesang/milestone-project-three/README.md

 The target audience for this website are music lovers who want an easy and simple database to discover new music, or share their own recommendations with other music afficianados.

 ### User Stories
-1. As a user, I want to discover new songs and artists
+1. As a user, I want to discover new songs and artists.
-2. As a user, I want to share their favourite songs and artists with other users
+2. As a user, I want to share my favourite songs and artists with other users by adding my own recommendations.
-3. As a user, I want to find songs in a simple and easy to use database
+3. As a user, I want to find songs in a simple and easy to use database.
+4. As a user, I want the ability to edit my recommendations and remove them whenever I choose to.

-Links to user stories and wireframes can be found [here.](/UX)
+Links to more user stories and wireframes can be found [here.](/UX)

 ## Features
 ### Existing Features